 Sarah Sew is recipient of the Maisie Lewis Young Artists’ Fund Award which supported her recital debut at Wigmore Hall in 2011, Emanuel Hurwitz Award for an outstanding UK violinist, J & A Beare Prize and Pavlovíc Award.
-She appears throughout Europe as a guest concertmaster, director, soloist and chamber musician.
-As a recitalist and chamber player, Sarah has performed internationally at Zermatt Festival, Switzerland; Bolzano Festival, Italy; Grafenegg Festival, Austria; Cheltenham Festival, UK; Interlaken Classics, Switzerland; Thessaloniki Concert Hall, Greece; Kenmin Hall, Japan; Wigmore Hall, UK; Kings Place, UK and the Open Chamber Music Session at the International Musicians Seminar, Prussia Cove.
+She appears throughout Europe as a guest concertmaster, director and soloist.
+As a recitalist and chamber musician, Sarah has performed internationally at Zermatt Festival, Switzerland; Bolzano Festival, Italy; Grafenegg Festival, Austria; Cheltenham Festival, UK; Interlaken Classics, Switzerland; Thessaloniki Concert Hall, Greece; Kanagawa Kenmin Hall, Japan; Wigmore Hall, UK; Kings Place, UK and the Open Chamber Music Session at the International Musicians Seminar, Prussia Cove.

 As concertmaster Sarah has worked with conductors such as Vladimir Ashkenazy, Semyon Bychkov, Sir Colin Davis, Gianandrea Noseda, Claus Peter Flor, Matthias Bamert, Oliver Knussen and Thierry Fischer and soloists such as Itzhak Perlman, Pinchas Zukerman, Yefim Bronfman and Garrick Ohlsson.
 She has appeared as concertmaster at international festivals and venues such as the BBC Proms; Carnegie Hall, New York; World Expo, Shanghai; Aldeburgh Festival, UK; Berlin Konzerthaus and Concertgebouw, Amsterdam.
 Sarah served as Concertmaster of the European Union Youth Orchestra for its 2010/2011 and 2011/2012 seasons.
 She returned as Guest Concertmaster in summer 2012 to play the violin solos from Schindler’s List and Also Sprach Zarathustra.
 Sarah also spent two years as Principal First Violin of the RTÉ Concert Orchestra in Ireland, run by Ireland’s national broadcaster Raidió Teilifís Éireann, and one year teaching at the Royal Irish Academy of Music in Dublin.